 Though the use of a wearable unit containing an accelerometer, gyroscope, and magnetometer has been shown to produce reliable results when measuring fast bowlers in cricket, the reliability of this device was reduced during the competition (27).
 Moreover, whilst these devices have shown sufficient reliability in cricket fast-bowlers, it may be unsuitable to accept that they can also reliably identify “workloads” in team sports.
 However, it must be said that there is growing research supporting the validity and reliability of these micro-sensors.
 And despite the concerns regarding the validity and reliability of this metric, many sports scientists use this value to monitor training and match data.

 Impacts and Collisions

-The importance of this metric is perhaps most critical in sports which contain high-intensity collisions, or blunt force traumas, such as rugby, Australian football, and American football.
-The intensity of these collisions are measured in G-forces and are typically categorised into the zones displayed in Table 4.
+The importance of this metric is perhaps most critical in sports that contain high-intensity collisions, or blunt force traumas, such as rugby, Australian football, and American football.
+The intensity of these collisions is measured in G-forces and is typically categorised into the zones displayed in Table 4.

 Regardless of any rotational force data, this relationship suggests that the wearable units may be capable of measuring the degree of external stress rugby players experience during competition.
 As a result, this study still provides valuable information and may guide future research and clinical practice.

 In a similar study (29), the authors also attempted to quantify the frequency, velocity, and acceleration of impacts in Australian football using the same formula used in rugby league research (30).
 It was reported that out of the 1578 “tackles” recorded by the accelerometer, only a mere 18 % were correctly identified as tackles, while the other 82 % were identified incorrectly (31, 32).
 It has been suggested that perhaps this large misinterpretation of tackling events is primarily due to the authors using an algorithm that was originally developed for rugby league (30).